HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="unsized-images-amount.png",
-  caption: "The number of unsized images per page", description="Bar chart showing the number of unsized images per page by percentile for desktop and mobile devices.
+  caption="The number of unsized images per page", description="Bar chart showing the number of unsized images per page by percentile for desktop and mobile devices.
 At the 10th and 25th percentiles, both desktop and mobile pages have 0 unsized images.
 At the 50th percentile, both desktop and mobile pages have 2 unsized images.
 At the 75th percentile, desktop pages have 10 unsized images, while mobile pages have 9.
 At the 90th percentile, desktop pages have 26 unsized images, and mobile pages have 23.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=603112996&format=interactive", sheets_gid="1674162543",